Undergraduate Music and Sound Degrees

 BSc (Hons) Music Technology (Top Up)

-Top Up from HND or Foundation Degree in Music Production or Technology to BSc (Hons).
+Top up from a HND or Foundation Degree in Music Production or Technology to a BSc (Hons).

 BSc (Hons) Sound Design